 Alpha Foodie’s no-churn caramel ice cream

 Bring the mixture to a boil.
-Once it begins to boil, quickly reduce the heat and simmer on low for around 10 minutes, still occasionally.
+Once it begins to boil, quickly reduce the heat and simmer on low for around 10 minutes, still stirring occasionally.

-You can leave the mixture to chill overnight in the fridge to further infuse the vanilla flavour before removing the pods if preferred.
+You can leave the mixture to chill overnight in the fridge to further infuse the vanilla flavour, before removing the pods, if preferred.

-Put back in the freezer for another 45 minutes, then mix again.
+Return to the freezer for another 45 minutes, then mix again.
 If the mixture hasn’t hardened too much, put it back in the freezer for a final 45 minutes.

 8 Clarence Court Burford Brown yolks